 With Data Processing systems, enterprises design a Data Analytics platform that helps them to mitigate risks, increase operational efficiency and unveil information describing ways to improve profits and revenues.

-- Security: The EDP method is a promising cycle to cope up with security challenges.
-In 2018, it was estimated that 80,000 cyber-attacks were occurred every day, summing up to over 30 million attacks annually.
+- Security: The EDP method is a promising cycle to cope with security challenges.
+In 2018, it was estimated that 80,000 cyber-attacks occurred every day, summing up to over 30 million attacks annually.
 The pervasive nature of data breaches and cyber-attacks can’t be ignored; it’s putting personal information, files, documents, billing data, and confidential data at risk.

 - Reduced Cyber Risk: Companies face cyber incidents because they don’t have proper strategies, technologies, and protective measures to tackle them.
 Data Processing methods enable them to gather data from different resources, prior incidents, and malicious events.
 By having a proper examination of the company’s profile, we can determine which technique is best to overcome cyber challenges in an interconnected world.

 Machines, such as typewriters, printers, and mechanical devices were used in the Mechanical Data Processing method.
-The accuracy and reliability of mechanical mode are better than the manual method.
+The accuracy and reliability of the mechanical mode are better than the manual method.
 The outcomes from mechanical devices can be attained in either reports or documents format, which requires time to interpret and understand.

 Likewise, the Mechanical method is also labor-intensive and time-consuming.
-Another important point must be kept in mind that user-defined statements, orders, commands are necessary for both Manual and Mechanical Processing methods.
+Another important point must be kept in mind that user-defined statements, orders, and commands are necessary for both Manual and Mechanical Processing methods.
 EDP tools are pre-programmed with such commands.
 While working with EDP software, minimal labor work is involved as everything is automatic.

-Types of Output for Data Processing
+What Types of Output get from Data Processing?

 The different types of output files are mentioned below.